Here is a list of over 100 things to do in and around Calgary during summer 2026, including hikes, guided tours, festivals, and other fun adventures.

 III.
 Activities within the city of Calgary

 - Have a beach time!
-Grab beach umbrellas, and have a fun day with your family at Sikome Lake.
+Grab beach umbrellas and have a fun day with your family at Sikome Lake.

 - Visit Studio Bell.
-Music lovers can choose their musical adventure through a self-guided tour or catch instrument show-and-tells, science and sound demos, and performances on fan favourite, the Kimball Theatre Organ.
+Music lovers can choose their musical adventure through a self-guided tour or catch instrument show-and-tells, science and sound demos, and performances on the fan favourite, the Kimball Theatre Organ.

 - Be active at Canada Olympic Park.
 From mountain biking to mini golf and more, there is plenty for all ages/ability levels.